Russian threats revive old nuclear fears in central Europe

 During the Cold War there were hundreds of thousands of shelters in Europe.
 Some dated from the buildup to World War II, while communist-era authorities also ordered that new residential and production facilities include underground shelters.

 Finland, which borders Russia, along with Sweden and Denmark, have maintained their shelters in order.
-Finland, for instance, maintains shelters in cities and other densely populated areas capable of accommodating around two-thirds of population.
+Finland, for instance, maintains shelters in cities and other densely populated areas capable of accommodating around two-thirds of the population.
 A few of them are designed to withstand detonation of a 100-kiloton nuclear bomb.

 While some countries still maintain their Cold War underground shelters, after the collapse of the Soviet Union some were transformed into museums — relics of an earlier age of nuclear fears that would offer no real protection today.